tuvo1106/earthbound/README.md

   - Create a hosted database with Atlas
 - Add ODM (Object Data Modeling) layer of abstraction with Mongoose
   - Build mongoose schemas and models
+- Maintain and scale application with regards to MVC architecture
+- Separate application logic and business logic
+- Implement "fat models/thin controllers" strategy in app design

 ## Requirements